banner image

 Jobs and the Economy

-Canada’s nuclear industry is an economic engine, offering high-quality jobs to skilled individuals, and revenue for provincial and federal governments.
-The industry also has excellent potential for growth.
+Canada’s nuclear industry is a significant economic engine, providing high-quality jobs to skilled individuals and generating revenue for both provincial and federal governments.
+The industry also has excellent growth potential.

 Jobs in Canada

 The Canadian nuclear industry plays a significant role in Canada’s energy sector, providing clean and reliable electricity to millions of people.
-In addition to its environmental impact, the sector also substantially contributes to the Canadian economy in terms of gross domestic product (GDP), government revenue, and employment.
+In addition to its environmental impact, the industry also makes a substantial contribution to the Canadian economy in terms of gross domestic product (GDP), government revenue, and employment.

-The industry has experienced remarkable growth, with an annual GDP contribution of over $22 billion, marking a 30% increase over the past five years.
-This positive trend reflects a promising future for the industry and the Canadian economy.
+The industry has experienced remarkable growth, with an annual GDP contribution exceeding $22 billion, representing a 30% increase over the past five years.
+This positive trend bodes well for the industry’s future and the Canadian economy.

 As of 2024, the Canadian nuclear energy industry employs approximately 89,000 people, indicating a 17% increase over the last five years.